schnitzeltony/meta-mortsgna/README.md

 ------------
 Contributing
 ------------
-* Submit any patches against the `meta-musicians` layer by using the GitHub pull-request feature.
+* Submit any patches against the `meta-mortsgna` layer by using the GitHub pull-request feature.

 --------